Obstructions to the integrability of VB-algebroids: Integrability of

 \subsection{Obstructions to the integration of \vbas}

-We now turn to the problem of integrability of a \vba $D$.
-More precisely, given a \vba $(D,A,E,M)$ we address the problem of the existence of a $\mathcal{VB}$-groupoid $(H,G,E,M)$ integrating it.
+We now turn to the problem of integrability of a \vba: given a \vba $(D,A,E,M)$ we address the problem of the existence of a $\mathcal{VB}$-groupoid $(H,G,E,M)$ integrating it.

-First we remind the reader that for this to happen, it is enough that $D$ be integrable as a mere Lie algebroid.
-Indeed, if $D$ is integrable, then Theorem \ref{thm:DintegGinteg} guarantees that the $s$-simply connected Lie groupoid integrating $D$ comes canonically equipped with the structure of a $\mathcal{VB}$-groupoid.
+As a first approximation, we remind the reader that $(D,A,E,M)$ is integrable if $D$ is integrable as a mere Lie algebroid over $E$.
+Indeed, if $D$ is integrable, then Theorem \ref{thm:DintegGinteg} guarantees that the $s$-simply connected Lie groupoid integrating $D$ comes canonically equipped with the structure of a $\mathcal{VB}$-groupoid integrating $(D,A,E,M)$.

 The next observation is that for $D$ to be integrable, $A$ needs to be integrable as well.

 \begin{proposition} Let $(D,A,E,M)$ be a \vba.
 If $D$ is integrable then $A$ is integrable. \end{proposition} \begin{proof} It follows from the definition of a \vba that the zero section $0^D_A:A\hookrightarrow D$ defines a Lie algebroid morphism.
 This makes $A$ into a Lie subalgebroid of $D$.
 In particular, $A$ is integrable whenever $D$ is integrable. \end{proof}